maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

 - Pointers might look intimidating
 - **But Pointers are actually the familiar behavior for classes in other languages**
 - **In other languages, there is a behavior difference between primitives and classes**
-  - When primitives are assigned to another variable (aliased) or passed to functions, changes made to the other variable/parameter are not reflected
+  - When primitives are aliased or passed to functions, changes made to the other variable/parameter are not reflected
   - The aliases (or params/args) do not share the same memory
   - **They are often referred to as *Passed-By-Value* in Java and JavaScript**
   - **Python and Ruby use *Immutable Instances* for the same purpose**